Owayne Gordon

-Owayne Omar Gordon (born 8 October 1991) is a Jamaican professional footballer who plays as a forward and winger for Richmond Kickers in the USL Championship.
+Owayne Omar Gordon (born 8 October 1991) is a Jamaican professional footballer who plays as a forward and winger for Montego Bay United in the National Premier League.

 Career

 Club

 In April 2016, Gordon joined Indy Eleven on loan for the 2016 season.
 In January 2017, Gordon returned to Montego Bay United in the RSPL.
 Gordon joined San Antonio FC on loan for the rest of the 2017 USL season.
 In February 2021, after two seasons with Oklahoma City Energy FC, Gordon joined Austin Bold FC.

+Gordon played for two years for the Richmond Kickers, making 40 appearances and scoring six goals.
+In 2024, he returned to his native Jamaica and resigned for Montego Bay United.

 International

 Gordon has been capped five times for Jamaica senior national team versus Cuba, Guyana, Suriname, USA and Honduras.
-Best player ever.